BLOWER DOOR TESTING

 Why Blower Door Testing?

 FCG is equipped with the state of the art Minneapolis Blower Door Model 3 System and DG-1000 Pressure Gauge and Flow Meter that efficiently and accurately measures the air leakage rate in accordance with ANSI/RESNET/ICC 380, ASTM E779 and ASTM E1827.
-With this blower door technology, FCG can provide test results to you or the building official the same day!
+With this blower door technology, FCG can provide test results to you or the building official on the same day!
 In addition to measuring the air leakage rate, FCG is equipped with smoke generators and infrared thermography to help diagnose air leakage locations for repair should the enclosure not meet code requirements.

-Finley Consulting Group, Est. 2021
+Finley Consulting Group